wsoral/bayesian_models/homeworks/homework1.md

 # Homework 1 - introduction to probability and Bayes theorem

-- Read chapter 2 and 5 from DBDA by Kruschke.
+- Read chapters 2 and 5 from DBDA by Kruschke.
 - Do the following exercises after reading chapter 2 (takien from the handbook):

 **a)** Suppose we have a four-sided die from a board game.
 On